yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 #define _STORAGE_CONFIG(dev) _STORAGE_CONFIG_concat(dev)

 /**
- * @brief This function initialize a predefined internal memory secure storage
+ * @brief This function initializes internal memory secure storage
- *        This includes a TDBStore instance with a default FlashIAPBlockdevice
+ *        This includes a TDBStore instance with a FlashIAPBlockdevice
  *        as the supported storage.
  *        The following is a list of configuration parameter
  *        MBED_CONF_STORAGE_INTERNAL_SIZE - The size of the underlying FlashIAPBlockdevice